 1. Introduction Role and Scope

-1.1 Pursuant to conditions C17, D3 and E16 of the Transmission Licences and condition E7 of the ESO Licence, this document sets out a coordinated set of criteria and methodologies (for example cost-benefit techniques and weather related operation) that transmission licensees shall use in the planning and operation of the national electricity transmission system of Great Britain.
+1.1 Pursuant to conditions, D3 and E16 of the Transmission Licences and condition E7 of the ESO licence, this document sets out a coordinated set of criteria and methodologies (for example cost-benefit techniques and weather related operation) that transmission licensees shall use in the planning and operation of the national electricity transmission system of Great Britain.
 For the avoidance of doubt the national electricity transmission system is made up of both the onshore transmission system and the offshore transmission systems.

 1.2 Both planning and operational criteria are set out in this Standard and these will